Calistril 3, 4713 (morning, Uqtaal necropolis)

 Not that Groetus has an opinion on what she’s done.
 Among theologians it is widely believed that Groetus does’t intend to create followers, and either doesn’t know he has them or doesn’t care.
-In short, Qatana has access to divine power and no one to answer to.
-Like wizards and sorcerers, it is immense power that comes with literally no responsibility.
+In short, Qatana is given divine power with no guidance on its use; immense power that flows freely, unhindered responsibility.

 My predictions about dinner were, unfortunately, spot-on.
 The assault on our senses resumed with such delicacies as goose stomach, fish lips, and solidified blood.
 I consider not throwing up to be a major victory.

 The entertainment was a play whose title translated to “Why the Marmot Doesn’t Have Thumbs”, told through shadow puppetry and accompanied by throat singing to music on the horsehead fiddle.
 As expected, Prince Batsaikhar asked us if we could put on a performance to match, and this time, we were ready.

 Ameiko told the story of the white dragon, through music and song.
 Ivan and I opened her performance with a few special effects courtesy of our spells, and as she got underway I began interpretive dance, interacting with imagery from Ivan’s illusions.